 7.4 Ties in Playoff Qualification

-If there is a tie in divisional standings based on total league points, the tie is first broken by the average score for the weeks played by each player.
+If there is a tie in divisional standings based on total league points, the tie is first broken by using a metric known as the “Liz factor”, which is simply the highest score from the tied players dropped weeks.
 If the tie is still unresolved, the next tiebreaker will be the highest single week score.
 The third tie breaker will be the 2nd highest single week score attained by the player.
-Tiebreaking will continue in this fashion (3rd highest week score, 4th highest, and so on) until rank has been determined.
+Tiebreaking will continue in this fashion (3rd highest week score, 4th highest, and so on) until all weeks have been exhausted or rank has been determined.

 7.5 Playoff Scoring

-Playoff scoring will be 4 points for 1st, 2 for 2nd, 1 for 3rd and 0 for 4th place.
+Playoff scoring will be 4 points for 1st, 2 points for 2nd, 1 point for 3rd and 0 points for 4th place.

 In each round, two players with the highest point totals from that round in each 4 player group, will advance to the next round.